Skip to content

 Wella Koleston Perfect Me+ vs L’Oréal Majirel

 L'Oréal Professionnel Majirel is another established professional permanent colour line.
+For a full head-to-head on technology, coverage and handling, read Koleston Perfect Me+ vs Majirel.

 Feature Wella Koleston Perfect Me+ L’Oréal Majirel